oresttokovenko/oresttokovenko.github.io/_posts/2021-12-25-aws-data-analytics-specialty.markdown

       - Data Streams: throughput capacity by number of shards
       - Provision as many shards as needed
     - **Durability and Availability:**
+      - Near real-time
       - Synchronously replicates data across three AZs
       - Highly available and durable due to config of multiple AZs in one Region
       - Use cursor in DynamoDB to restart failed apps
-      - Resume at exact position in the stream where failure occured
+      - Resume at exact position in the stream where failure occurred
     - **Scalability and Elasticity:**
       - Use API calls to automate scaling, increase or decrease stream capacity at any time
     - **Interfaces:**
       - Two interfaces: input (KPL, agent, PUT API), output (KCL)
       - Kinesis Storm Spout: read form a Kinesis stream into Apache Storm
+    - **RANDOM_CUT_FOREST:**
+      - SQL function used by anomaly detection on numeric columns in a stream
+      - They're especially proud of this because they published a paper on it
     - **Anti-Patterns:**
       - Small scale consistent throughput
       - Long-term data storage and analytics, Redshift, S3, or DynamoDB are better choices